pclalv/crystal-key-item-randomizer/README.md

   defeating Team Rocket in Mahogany Town; even if the player gets the `BASEMENT_KEY` early, nobody will be in the Underground Warehouse until after defeating Team Rocket in Mahogany Town. (won't fix?)
-- fix `giveitem` key items so that the player sees item is actually being given.
-  - plan: per Dabomstew on discord, create strings that will be guaranteed to be less than or equal to the existing text, in terms of length, and terminate them appropriately.
-  - items:
-	- `SECRETPOTION`
-    - `BICYCLE`
-    - `RED_SCALE`
-    - `MYSTERY_EGG`
-    - `LOST_ITEM`
 - fix all badge text
 - **Randomizer pokegear cards among items**. this is pretty straightforward, because `giveitem`, `verbosegiveitem` and `setflag`